Claims Kit

 Physician Selection 102.42 (2)

-An employer is required to report all work injuries or illnesses to its worker's compensation insurance carrier within 7 days after the accident or beginning of a disability from occupational disease .
-If the injury is a fatality, however, the report must be made to the insurance carrier within 1 day.
-The employer must also report medical only claims to its insurance carrier.
+An employer is required to report all alleged work-related injuries or illnesses to its worker's compensation insurance carrier within 7 days after the accident or beginning of a disability from occupational disease.
+If the injury is a fatality, however, the employer must make this report--in writing, on a paper submission--to the applicable insurance carrier and Division within 24 hours.

 Documents Provided by CopperPoint